Covid 19 Delta outbreak: Upper Hutt emergency council meeting over vaccination pass requirement at facilities - NZ Herald

 "The vaccine passes are all about protecting the vulnerable in our communities – children who can't get vaccinated, the immunocompromised and the elderly.

-"Our facilities are actually patronised mostly by those groups and by not having vax passes we're basically saying fair game anyone can go there doesn't matter if you're un-vaccinated which in my opinion is not sending the right signal to those who seriously can't get vaccinated for medical reasons and it's not protecting them."
+"Our facilities are actually patronised mostly by those groups and by not having vax passes we're basically saying fair game anyone can go there doesn't matter if you're unvaccinated, which in my opinion is not sending the right signal to those who seriously can't get vaccinated for medical reasons and it's not protecting them."

 Bentley said the decision was not made by councillors but by council staff - and when they were informed late on Wednesday night a number of councillors were "flabbergasted".